xiaoxuegao499/LA-DNN-for-COVID-19-diagnosis/README.md

 ## 2. Data

 * We used this public dataset: **"COVID-CT-Dataset: a CT scan dataset about COVID-19."** arXiv, 2020. <br>
-  * The following links can help you get a detailed description of the dataset.<br>
+  * More information about this base dataset can be found at:.<br>
     * arXiv: https://arxiv.org/abs/2003.13865 <br>
     * dataset: https://github.com/UCSD-AI4H/COVID-CT<br>
   * We used the image caption in the meta-information provided by this dataset to add auxiliary labels for each COVID-19 sample, including Ground-glass opacities (GGO), Consolidation (Csld), Crazy paving appearance (CrPa), Air bronchograms (AirBr), and Interlobular septal thickening (InSepThi).
 New meta-information containing auxiliary labels can be found in `./data_split/COVID-CT-MetaInfo_new.csv`.
   * The split information of fine-tuned data can refer to `./data_split/train_meta.csv`, `./data_split/val_meta.csv`, `./data_split/test_meta.csv`.

-* We will keep on collecting new CT images, including COVID-19 and NonCOVID-19.
+* We will keep collecting new CT images for both COVID-19 and NonCOVID-19.
-  * All new samples will be uploaded to the folder `./New_data/`.
+  * New samples will be updated at this folder `./New_data/`.
-  * If there are new relevant CT images on this day, we will name the folder with the date and upload it to `./New_data/`.
-For example, the new CT images added on May 14 is in `./New_data/5.14/`.
-If there is a new sample, the CT images of COVID-19 is in `./New_data/5.14/5.14_covidct.zip`, and the CT images of Non-COVID19 is in `./New_data/5.14/5.14_nocovidct.zip`.
+  * This dataset will be updated periodically.
+Hence, we name the folder of new data with the corresponding timestamp as a subdirectory of `./New_data/`.
+Suppose we add new CT images added on May 14, then the path will be:`./New_data/5.14/`.
+The positive and negative samples are separately stored with two zip files with names `./New_data/5.14/5.14_covidct.zip`, and `./New_data/5.14/5.14_nocovidct.zip` respectively.
-  * The meta-information of the new sample (e.g., image name, label, collection date and source, etc.) will be continuously updated in `./New_data/New_COVIDCT_meta(update to 5.14).csv` and `./New_data/New_NonCOVIDCT_meta(update to 5.14).csv`.
+  * The meta-information of the new samples (e.g., image name, label, collection date and source, etc.) will be continuously updated in `./New_data/New_COVIDCT_meta(update to 5.14).csv` and `./New_data/New_NonCOVIDCT_meta(update to 5.14).csv`.

 ## 3. Online Diagnosis System